code-423n4/docs/awarding/incentive-model-and-awards/README.md

 However, any submissions which do not identify or effectively rationalize the top identified severity case may be judged as “partial credit” and may have their shares  divided at judge’s sole discretion (e.g. 25%, 50%, or 75% of the shares of a satisfactory submission in the duplicate set).

-The pie allocated to that findings group will be adapted accordingly so the award of the non-partials findings will remain equal, only the partial findings' award will be adapted.

 Let's see an example of a duplicate group without partial findings.

 | **Warden**  | **finding** | **risk** |        **pie**     | **split** |      **slice**      |       **award**        |